digitranslab/jumpstart/docs/versioned_docs/version-2.27.0/how-to/run-query-at-specified-intervals.md

 title: Run query at specified intervals
 ---

-In this guide, we'll walk through the process of building a ToolJet application that automates data retrieval at specific intervals.
+In this guide, we'll walk through the process of building a JumpStart application that automates data retrieval at specific intervals.
 By utilizing the RunJS queries, we can set up intervals for triggering queries, ensuring that the data is fetched dynamically and efficiently.

 ## Step 1: Create a new application

-Begin by creating a new application in the ToolJet dashboard.
+Begin by creating a new application in the JumpStart dashboard.
 Once the app builder opens, Drag a table component onto the canvas.
 This component will display the data fetched from the REST API query.

 <div style={{textAlign: 'center'}}>
  <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/how-to/setinterval/table.png" alt="Table Component With Data" />